Unnati-96/Assignment1/Readme.md

 . run npm i (to install all the packages and dependencies mentioned inthe package.json);it will create a node_modules folder and package.lockjson file.

 Step3: install express using "npm i express"
-.create server using express,check it using "node .\index.js" installing nodemon to prevent refreshing or restarting server on every change("nodemon .\index.js").
+.create server using express,run it using "node .\index.js" installing nodemon to prevent refreshing or restarting server on every change("nodemon .\index.js").
-.created testing route for this create routes folder(defining the route/path) and controllers folder (defining the action/function mapped with the route) and added it to index.js(using app.use()).
+.created testing route for this, create routes folder(defining the route/path) and controllers folder (defining the action/function mapped with the route) and added it to index.js(using app.use()).
 .Downloaded MongoDB Compass

 Step3:Connecting to Database